RSS

 Yeah.
 The sultan could have said something like, “I’m sure these people have a way of signaling each other.”
 But that’s just not here.

 When I was taking notes about the game, I said about this puzzle that it seemed like you just got a little bit too cute.
 You took things one level further than they needed to go.
-I think there’s the makings a really good puzzle there, but it’s just a little bit too obscure.
+I think there’s the makings of a really good puzzle there, but it’s just a little bit too obscure.

 I’d say it’s not well-grounded, which is kind of what you said before.
 And not well-communicated.